NCERT class 4 English unit question answer

 - How did Miss Sullivan help Helen?

 Ans.: Miss Sullivan gave Helen a doll.
 “D_O_L_L” spells doll.
-She spelt the word with her fingers into Helen’s hand.
-She made the letters with special hand signs.
+She spelt the

 - What did Helen Learn When the teacher put her hand into running water?